robertpeteuil/aws-quick-cli/README.md

 ---

 These utilities allow you to easily manage and use EC2 instances using only their name.
-It includes utilities for listing, connecting (via ssh), starting, and stopping instances.
+It includes utilities for listing, connecting (via ssh), and starting/stopping instances.

+If multiple instances have the same NAME,  matching instances are listed and the user is allowed to choose the instance on which the action is performed.  ex: `aws-start Ubuntu` when you have two instances with NAME="Ubuntu".

 ### Screenshot of aws-list:
 ![](https://cloud.githubusercontent.com/assets/1554603/24174034/db095af6-0e4b-11e7-8e66-fdfa1d8eecae.png)

-### Utility Details:
+### Utility Overview:

-The utilities are executed by typing in thir name follower by the instance-name - such as `aws-start NAME` and `aws-ssh NAME`
+The utilities are executed by typing the utility name followed by the instance-name. ex: `aws-ssh NAME` and `aws-start NAME`

-**aws-ssh** - connect to an instance (via ssh)

-> `aws-ssh NAME` - connect via ssh to the instance tagged NAME
->
-> `aws-ssh NAME -u LOGINUSER` - override default user and use LOGINUSER instead
->
-> `aws-ssh NAME -n` - Connect without submitting PEM key (for users who have appended their id-rsa.pub key to authorized_keys on the remote host)
->
-> `aws-ssh NAME -d` - *debug mode* - allows troubleshooting connection problems by displaying calculated values used within the utility

-**aws-list** - list instances and display information for each

-> `aws-list` - list all instances
-> `aws-list running` - list all running instances
+Utilities are included for:
+* SSH to an Instance: **aws-ssh**
+  * automatically determines login-name based upon the instance image-type
+  * allows specifying a specific login-name
+  * supports connecting without PEM keys
+* List Instances: **aws-list**
-> `aws-list stopped` - list all stopped instances
+  * can list all instance, running instances, or stopped instances

-**aws-info** - display information for a specific instance

-> `aws-info NAME` - displays information for the instance NAME
-> `aws-info -i INSTANCEID` - displays information for instance with the ID of INSTANCEID

-**aws-start** - start an instance

-> `aws-start NAME` - starts the instance NAME

-**aws-stop** - stop an instance

-> `aws-stop NAME` - stops the instance NAME
+  * can list only instances with a specific name
+* Start Instance: **aws-start**
+* Stop Instance: **aws-stop**

 ### Supported Platforms:

 - Linux
 - macOS (OS X)
-- Windows 10 'Bash on Windows' environment
+- Windows 10 'Bash on Windows'

-### Aws-Quick-CLI Utilities Installation:
+### Installation:

-Dependancies
+Pre-Requisites:
-- These utilities require the AWS CLI utilities pre-installed on the system.
+- The AWS CLI utilities must installed and configured on the system
-- If the AWS-CLI utilities are not installed, please install them first per the instructions at the bottom of this README.
+- Instructions for installing the AWS-CLI utilities are included at the bottom of this README in the section *Reference - Installation of AWS-CLI*
-- Check here for more information on [AWS-CLI](https://aws.amazon.com/cli/)

 The utilities in the repo can be installed with curl